jannislehmann/csgo-tools/README.md

 The `demosDir` setting is the directory, in which the demos should be stored (e.g. `demos/`).
 The `debug` parameter can be enabled to receive a few more debug output.

+You can also use ENV vars to override single or set all configuration variables.
+The formatting for the configuration is as with the JSON configuration.
+The ENV base is `CSGO`.
+The Steam two factor secret turns into `STEAM_TWOFACTORSECRET`.

 ### Steam

 | Key   |      Value      |  Explanation |